 National Job Front:

-• Total nonfarm payroll employment increased by 254,000 in September, and unemployment fell to 4.1 percent, the U.S. Bureau of Labor Statistics reported.
+• The U.S. Bureau of Labor Statistics reported that total nonfarm payroll employment increased by a mere 12,000 in October, and unemployment remained at 4.1 percent.
 Employment continued growing in government, health care, social assistance, and construction.

-• At the same time, job gains for July and September were revised down by 55,000 and 17,000 respectively.
+• At the same time, job gains for August and September were revised by 81,000 and 31,000, respectively.
 This gets little exposure on the network news channels.

-• And, there was an annual correction of -818,000 jobs being created vs. previous reports as well.
+• Also, there was an annual correction of -818,000 jobs being created compared to previous reports.
+Some of this was blamed on the recent storm damage.

-• A large portion of the new jobs was part-time, indicating that people are finding “side hustles” to help account for inflation.
+• Many of the new jobs were part-time, indicating that people are finding “side hustles” to help account for inflation.

 • It’s important to note that this number includes natural job growth of about 175K per month.